Laboratory introduction

 HF-acid

 A lot of lab-work at the Department of Geoscience involves concentrated or diluted HF-acid.
+We produce more than 2 tons of this type of hazardous waste every year (2019 level).

 When working with HF-acid the department guidelines regarding HF-acid applies.

 The department has HF drills on a regular basis for relevant lab-users where the HF emergency kit is scrutinised and we may simulate an accident.
-All participants are encouraged to try on the full-bodysuit, mask and air tank.
+All participants are encouraged to try on the full-bodysuit, gloves, mask and air tank.